briangeis/systemd-shutdown-cleanup/README.md

 surprise a common question I read online is: *how do I create a cleanup script that runs on shutdown?*

-On systemd-based Linus distros the method to accomplish this task is not immediately obvious or intuitive if you are not familiar with how systemd works.
-The goal of this tutorial is to help you create your own cleanup script and an accompanying system service which executes it automatically on shutdown.
+On systemd-based Linux distros the method to accomplish this task is not immediately obvious or intuitive if you are not familiar with how systemd works.
+The goal of this tutorial is to help you create your own cleanup script with an accompanying system service to execute it automatically on shutdown.

 ## Step One: Creating the Script